eebrault/clockify_api_docs/README.md

-# Clockify API Documentation
+# API Docs (Deprecated)

-[Working API Documentation](https://clockify.github.io/clockify_api_docs/) for [Clockify](https://clockify.me) time tracking software.
+Deprecated [API documentation](https://clockify.github.io/clockify_api_docs/) for [Clockify](https://clockify.me) time tracker.

-We recommend using the [stable v1 API](https://clockify.me/developers-api).
+We strongly recommend using the [stable v1 API](https://clockify.me/developers-api).
 Stable end points are guaranteed to not change in incompatible ways, so you can be sure that the basic interface as documented by the spec will continue to work as described.